martenframework/marten/docs/versioned_docs/version-0.1/schemas/introduction.md

 ## Callbacks

-It is possible to define callbacks in your schema in order to bind methods and logics to specific events in the life-cycle of your schema objects.
+It is possible to define callbacks in your schema in order to bind methods and logics to specific events in the life cycle of your schema objects.
 Presently, schemas support callbacks related to validation only: `before_validation` and `after_validation`

 `before_validation` callbacks are called before running validation rules for a given schema while `after_validation` callbacks are executed after.
 They can be used to alter the validated data once the validation is done for example.